-In the process of diversification and high-grade development of industrial products, how to improve the quality of molds which directly affecting product quality is an important task.
+In the process of diversification and high-grade development of industrial products, how to improve the quality of molds that directly affect product quality is an important task.

-In the mold manufacturing process, smooth processing and mirror processing after shape processing are called surface grinding and polishing of parts, which is an important process to improve the quality of the mold.
+In the mold manufacturing process, smooth processing and mirror processing after shape processing is called surface grinding and polishing of parts, which is an important process to improve the quality of the mold.